Starting and customizing Galaxy on Terra

 Size your compute power appropriately

-Don't forget to shut off your Galaxy instance when you're done!
+Avoid runaway costs!
+Always shut off your Galaxy instance when you're done working!
 You will continue to pay the cost displayed in blue on your Galaxy Cloud Configuration pane as long as your instance is running.
-To avoid runaway costs, don't forget to delete your Galaxy VM when you are done working!
+There is no autopause functionality in Terra for Galaxy analyses.
+To keep from being charged, you will need to delete your Galaxy VM explicitly every time.

 You will find a list of all Cloud Environment VMs and all persistent disks and their status at https://app.terra.bio/#clusters (go to Main Menu > Your name > Cloud Environments).
-You can delete directly from this page.
+You can delete it directly from this page.
+Note that you can keep your storage persistent disk.

 You can also delete your Galaxy VM by clicking on the Galaxy logo in the workspace side panel and selecting the Delete button at the bottom.